flathub-infra/documentation/blog/2025-02-21/index.md

 not granted, the app must handle it gracefully.

-Some permissions are not covered by Portals, such as basic and generally safe resources for which dynamic permissions wouldn't make sense.
+Some permissions are not covered by Portals, such as basic and generally safe resources for which dynamic permissions wouldn’t make sense.
 In these cases—or if a Portal does not yet exist or is not widely adopted for a certain permission—developers may use [static permissions](https://docs.flathub.org/docs/for-app-authors/requirements#permissions).
 These are set by the developer at build time in the public build manifest.